QuentinTournier40/AnimationFreeCAD/README.md

 ## Install

-Install the following packages into the local Module directory `~/FreeCAD/Mod` using the following command:<br/>
+Install the following packages into the local Module directory `{Your FreeCAD installation folder}/FreeCAD/Mod` using the following command:<br/>
 (You may have to run your CLI in Administrator mode)
 ```bash
 git clone https://github.com/QuentinTournier40/AnimationFreeCAD.git